makovalab-psu/great-ape-Y-evolution/alignment/multiple/README.md

 ## contents

+fiveXY.guided.seqFile&mdash;
+Control file for progressiveCactus for the 5-species alignment of chromosomes X and Y. A phylogenetic tree is specified, a root with five branches, each splitting into branches for X and Y.

+fiveY.unguided.seqFile&mdash;
+Control file for progressiveCactus for the 5-species alignment of chromosome Y.
+No phylogenetic tree is specified, so progressiveCactus will assume a star-tree (a single root with all leaves connected to it).

 maf_blocks_to_subset_base_counts.py&mdash;
 Read alignments in maf format and, conceptually, partition blocks by the set of species present.
 Collect and report species-specific stats within each subset.

+maf_filter_by_species_set.py&mdash;
+Read alignments in maf format and output those blocks that have a specified set of species, and no other species.

 maf_to_pairwise_identity.py&mdash;
 Read alignments in maf format and output pairwise identity stats, and other